aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ### BGP Design

 The following drawing shows the BGP Design used in this example.
-The orange dashed lines illustrate the eBGP point-to-point peerings used for the underlay, while the blue dotted lines illustrates the eBGP multi-hop peerings between Loopback0 interfaces used for the EVPN overlay.
-Finally, the green dashed lines illustrates the iBGP peerings between MLAG peers:
+The orange dashed lines illustrate the eBGP point-to-point peerings used for the underlay, while the blue dotted lines illustrate the eBGP multi-hop peerings between Loopback0 interfaces used for the EVPN overlay.
+Finally, the green dashed lines illustrate the iBGP peerings between MLAG peers:

 ![Figure: Arista BGP Design](images/single-dc-bgp.png)